 - 5.19 The oversight regime allows the Interception of Communications Commissioner to inspect the warrant application upon which the Secretary of State's decision was based, and the applicant may be required to justify the content.
-Each intercepting agency should keep the following to be made available for scrutiny by the Commissioner as he or she may require: - all applications made for warrants complying with section 8(1) and applications made for the renewal of such warrants; - all warrants, and renewals and copies of schedule modifications (if any); - where any application is refused, the grounds for refusal as given by the Secretary of State; and - the dates on which interception started and stopped. - 5.20 Records should also be kept of the arrangements by which the requirements of section 15(2) (minimisation of copying and distribution of intercepted material) and section 15(3) (destruction of intercepted material) are to be met.
-For further details see the section on "Safeguards". - 5.21 The term "intercepted material" is used throughout to include copies, extracts or summaries made from the intercepted material as well as the intercepted material itself.
+Each intercepting agency should keep the following to be made available for scrutiny by the Commissioner as he or she may require: - All applications made for warrants complying with section 8(1) and applications made for the renewal of such warrants; - All warrants, and renewals and copies of schedule modifications (if any);

+- Where any application is refused, the grounds for refusal as given by the Secretary of State; and - The dates on which interception started and stopped. - 5.20 Records should also be kept of the arrangements by which the requirements of section 15(2) (minimisation of copying and distribution of intercepted material) and section 15(3) (destruction of intercepted material) are to be met.
+For further details see the section on "Safeguards". - 5.21 The term 'intercepted material' is used throughout to include any copy, extract or summary made from the intercepted material which identifies itself as the product of an interception as well as the intercepted material itself.